elucid503/elucid503/README.md

 # Hello World!
-I'm Elucid, a developer from New York, studing computer science in Connecticut.
+I'm Paul, a developer from New York, studing computer science in Connecticut.
 I manage a growing startup: Sprout, where I work on big projects.
 What I beleive sets me apart is that I genuinely enjoy perfecting my work.

 - [My Portfolio](https://elucid.vip)
 - [Sprout](https://sproutsoftware.xyz)